sshmuylovich/sima_slib/README.md

 - Continue developping [boggle_git.py](https://github.com/sshmuylovich/sima_boggle/blob/main/BOGGLE/boggle_gui.py).
 - How do I search the Merriam Webster Dictionary for the word?
 How do I rule out all informal or archaic words?
   - A potential option: use [this](https://github.com/pfeyz/merriam-webster-api) Python wrapper of the Merrian Webster API.
 You need to get developer keys from [here](https://www.dictionaryapi.com/) and then take a look at [this](https://github.com/pfeyz/merriam-webster-api/blob/master/examples/define.py) script, which fetches the definition for a given query (or will return `No definitions found for 'word'`).

+## Citations

+[OpenDyslexic](https://opendyslexic.org/) is a new open sourced font created to increase readability for readers with dyslexia.
+While not perfect, its typeface was designed with the intention of combating some of the most common symptoms of dyslexia.